Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks 22nd in the league.

-- The Marlins have a 4.11 team ERA that ranks 14th across all MLB pitching staffs.
+- The Marlins' 4.43 team ERA ranks 19th across all MLB pitching staffs.

-- Marlins pitchers combine to allow the 10th-fewest home runs in baseball (22 total, one per game).
+- Marlins pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).

-- Cabrera makes the start for the Marlins, his fifth of the season.
-He is 1-1 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings pitched.

-- In his most recent time out on Tuesday against the San Francisco Giants, the righty went six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.